ddffx/figenv/README.md

-# Developing app using Docker & Fig
+# Developing Webapp Using Docker & Fig
 A prototype (work in progress) of a development scaffold.

 Develop a sailsjs app using: